Arbery's shooter admits he was not under any threat

 The Rev. Jesse Jackson once again joined Arbery’s family in the courtroom on Thursday.

-The Feb.
-23, 2020, shooting deepened a national outcry over racial injustice after cellphone video of Arbery’s death leaked online two months later.
+Arbery’s killing deepened a national outcry over racial injustice after cellphone video of his death leaked online.

-McMichael and his father, Greg McMichael, armed themselves and pursued Arbery in a pickup truck after he ran past their home from a nearby house under construction.
+McMichael and his father, Greg McMichael, armed themselves and pursued Arbery in a pickup truck after he ran past their home from the house under construction.
 A neighbor, William “Roddie” Bryan, joined the chase in his own truck and recorded the video.

 The McMichaels told police they suspected Arbery was a burglar because security cameras had recorded him several times in the unfinished house on their street.